What is WhichSchoolAdvisor.com?

 WSA provides a dedicated, authoritative, continually updated space for advice and information on education and schooling.
 Its aim is to help you in determining which school is right for you or your children.

 What are your qualifications to do this?

 One of the most important decisions parents have to make is to which school to entrust their child’s education.
-This can present real challenges for expatriate parents in the Gulf where there is often a dearth of quality information about the schools in a particular area.
+This can present real challenges for expatriate parents where there is often a dearth of quality information about the schools in a particular area.
 Our aim is to create a quality site that offers a focal point for information and provide answers, where possible, to the questions being asked.